 Contact Julie on 07496 668643

 Light Pre and Postnatal Support Doncaster (formerly Doncaster Pandas) support groups are informal, relaxed and geared towards building a support network.
+Groups in the Doncaster area are as follows (updated January 2023):

-For more information about Light website
+For more information about Light visit their website here

 My children have quite often come home from nursery or school with salt dough creations, but we never tried it at home!
 Used to create baubles, sculptures and ornaments, it is actually really easy!